 Treatment for a stomach ulcer

 Special diets are now known to have very little impact on the prevention or treatment of stomach ulcers.
 Treatment options can include:

-- Medications – including antibiotics, to destroy the H. pylori colony, and drugs to help speed the healing process.
+- medication – including antibiotics, to destroy the H. pylori colony, and drugs to help speed the healing process.
 Different drugs need to be used in combination; some of the side effects can include diarrhoea and rashes.
-Resistance to some of these antibiotics is becoming more common.
+Resistance to some of these antibiotics is becoming more common

-- Changes to existing medications – the doses of arthritis medications, aspirin or other anti-inflammatory drugs can be altered slightly to reduce their contributing effects on the stomach ulcer.
+- changes to existing medication – the doses of arthritis medication, aspirin or other anti-inflammatory medication can be altered slightly to reduce their contributing effects on the stomach ulcer.

-- Lifestyle modifications – this would include quitting cigarettes, since smoking reduces the natural defences in the stomach and impairs the healing process.
+- lifestyle modifications – including quitting cigarettes, since smoking reduces the natural defences in the stomach and impairs the healing process.

 Where to get help

 - Your doctor